anonymousbitcoin/DOCS/proposal_voting.md

 > ![wallet_ss1](https://assets.anonfork.io/gov_images/wallet_ss6_choose_and_vote.png "Proposal appears on the wallet")

 Once you're ready, you can click either the Vote Alias button or the Vote All button.
-Afterwhich you should receive an output summarizing your votes.
+After which you should receive an output summarizing your votes.
 It should look something like this (with your masternode aliases):

 > ![gobject_voting_result](https://assets.anonfork.io/gov_images/gobject_voting_result.png "Voting result")